The Design of Absolute DC: Hayden Sherman on Designing the Hellish New Wonder Woman

 Hayden Sherman’s cover to Absolute Wonder Woman #1

 That excitement would have to wait a bit, though.
 While Nick Dragotta’s work on Absolute Batman was fast out of the gates, it was a bit slower going for Sherman.
-The artist described the entire process as being “very casual until New York Comic Con last year,” at which point he started talking with DC editorial.
+The artist described the entire process as being “very casual until New York Comic Con last year,” at which point they started talking with DC editorial.

 “But even then, it was very vague,” they said.